Man arrested in East Texas after dog whipping video goes viral

-NOTE: The video linked in the text below depicts cruelty against a dog.
-Discretion is advised.
+NOTE: The video above depicts cruelty against a dog.
+The animal has been blurred from view, but discretion is still advised.

 ANGELINA COUNTY, Texas (KETK) – Angelina County Police have made an arrest after a video was posted to social media depicting a man “abusing” and “whipping his dog.”